eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 ## 3. Add a new user to Keycloak

 1. Access the Administration Console by clicking the **Access URL** link provided by Step 2a.
-If you cannot locate the **Access URL** link, enter the `$ kubectl get keycloaks -n codewind` command.
+To locate the **Access URL** link, enter the `$ kubectl get keycloaks -n codewind` command.

-2. Click **Administration Console** and log in to Keycloak with `admin` as the default login user name and `admin` as the default password.
+2. Click **Administration Console** and log in to Keycloak with `admin` as the default login user name and `password` which is the new password that you set in Step 2b.

 3. Change the administrator password and return to the **Administration Console**.
 - Click the **Admin** link and choose **Manage Account/Password**.